 The Group revalued all of its investment properties at the end of the year.
-There was no change in fair value during the year.
+There was an increase in fair value with amount of HK\$58,000 during the year.
 Most of these investment properties will be developed as the Group's self-built demonstration leasing project with the application of shallow geothermal energy.